heckj/swiftui-notes/docs/combine/index.md

 - key-path assignment
   - ex: `Subscribers.Assign(object: exampleObject, keyPath: \.someProperty)`
   - ex: `.assign(to: \.isEnabled, on: signupButton)`
+  - Assigns the value of a KVO-compliant property from a publisher.
+  - requires Failure to be `<Never>`

 - Sink
   - you provide a closure where you process the results